marcusgia2505/classsExGameInstructions/docs/Elements.rst

 .. image:: _static/Winner.PNG
     :alt:  300p

 A winning notification is necessary for games with monetary payoff.
 The participants who are randomly drawn receive a winning notification as well as a code to cash in their earnings.
 You can adapt the message that is displayed in the winning notification.
-The amount of earnings can be determined in the field “Payoff(variable) in €”.
+The amount of earnings can be determined in the field “Payoff(variable) in €".
 Besides a fix amount, you can also enter a variable that is calculated beforehand.
-If, for example, the variable “$payoff;” is calculated in a programme during the game, you can enter this variable in the earnings field.
+If, for example, the variable “$payoff;" is calculated in a programme during the game, you can enter this variable in the earnings field.

 	Hint: The winning notification can only be displayed if you also define a [[Winners'_Draw|winner's draw]] on the lecturer side.
 Otherwise no winner can be determined.